-Medical Therapeutics Grades 10-11

-Prerequisite(s): Health Science Education
+Medical Therapeutics Grades 10-11 One credit/One year Prerequisite(s): Health Science Education

 Medical Therapeutics is an applied course designed to prepare students to pursue careers in therapeutic and nursing services.
 Upon completion of this course, a proficient student will be able to identify careers in therapeutics services; assess, monitor, evaluate, and report patient/client health status; and identify the purpose and components of treatments.